 News, events, media, seminars and more

-A local firm to Manchester (provider of medical supplies) contacted their solicitor as the IT manager found email correspondence from a Senior Manager to his own personal email address.
-This was a contradiction of their company policy, so therefore investigated other work based emails, where they found suspicious correspondence between three parties at their company.
+A Manchester based company that specialised in medical supplies contacted their solicitor, as the IT manager found email correspondence from a Senior Manager to his own personal email address.
+As this was a contradiction of their company policy they investigated other work based emails.
+During this process they found suspicious correspondence between three parties at their company.
 The immediate suggestion was that the Senior Manager and the two other individuals were setting up a new company in competition to our client.

 Evidence was produced within two days and presented to the legal team, which was sufficient for the client to suspend the employee’s pending further investigation.
 The employees were then dismissed following the clients thorough review of the evidence CYFOR presented.
 A substantial amount of Intellectual property had been sent via personal email and via Dropbox, which included database information and client contact details, invoices, health and safety procedures and other in-house documents.
 Email communication between the three parties also revealed details of their plans to form a new company in direct competition.

 Manchester: 0161 797 8123